privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   bytes key_id = 2;
 }

-// Encrypted response that includes auction results returned by adtech's
+// Encrypted response that includes winning ad candidate. message ScoreAdsResponse {
+  // The response includes the top scored ad along with other related data.
-// auction code.
+  // Unencrypted response.
-message ScoreAdsResponse {
+  message ScoreAdsRawResponse {
-  // Identifies a scored ad belonging to a Custom Audience (a.k.a.
-Interest Group). message AdScore {
     // Ad creative render url.
-    string ad_render_url = 1;
+    string render = 1;

-    // Name of Custom Audience (a.k.a Interest Group) the ad belongs to. string custom_audience_name = 2;
+    // Name of Custom Audience / Interest Group the ad belongs to. string custom_audience_name = 2;

-    // Bid price corresponding to the winning ad. float bid_price = 3;
+    // Bid corresponding to the winning ad. float bid = 3;

     // Score of the ad determined during the auction.
 Any value that is zero or
     // negative indicates that the ad cannot win the auction.
 The winner of the
-    // auction would be the ad that was given the highest score. float score = 4;
+    // auction would be the ad that was given the highest score.
+    // This corresponds to "desirability", i.e. the ouput from ScoreAd() script
+    // for score of an ad.
+    float score = 4;

     /***************** Only relevant to Component Auctions *******************/